 As I’ve watched the definition of the ambiguous word “marketing” evolve over the years I’ve been reflecting a lot lately on what the word actually means (currently).
-This is especially important to me right now as I formulate a strategy for 2017 and as I search to make a critical hire to execute on my company’s vision.

 I mean, we all know the various components, right?
 Brand, positioning, messaging, image, targeting, lead generation, events, digital, public relations, nurturing … (need I go on?)